 In the last 13 years, the number of employees working from home at least half of the week increased by 115% (3.9 million employees in 2018, compared to 1.8 million in 2005).

-Should you let your employees work from home?
+So should you let your employees work remotely?
+It depends.

-The WFH trend can be scary for employers: Some believe remote work hinders collaboration by interfering with those flashes of insight and innovation that occur spontaneously in unexpected meetings around the water cooler or in the hallway.
+The work from home (WFH) trend can be scary for employers: Some believe remote work hinders collaboration by interfering with those flashes of insight and innovation that occur spontaneously in unexpected meetings around the water cooler or in the hallway.

 But if there’s one thing workplace experts have discovered from the multitude of studies that compare remote workers to in-office workers in attempts to measure which cohort is more productive, it’s that a one-size-fits-all approach to telecommuting is the wrong approach.

 Every business is unique.
 The day-to-day operations and employee responsibilities could greatly differ from business to business.
 If a telecommuting program is working for one company, that doesn’t necessarily mean the same one will work for your business.